Asus Laptop

 Join us on the social network!
 Follow us on Facebook for all the latest repair news.

-Remove the screws from the bottom case.
+Remove all the screws from the bottom cover.

 Remove the bottom cover.